vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 SANSKRIT SLOKA:

-In the '&' in Om and in the word 'Narayana' occurring in Ashtakṣara, the supreme end of life (i.e.) Bhagavan, who is opposed to all that is objectionable or faulty, is indicated; in the in in om and in the part nāra occurring in Nārāyaṇāya, the essential natare (svarūpa) of the jiva who is to attain this end is dis
+In the '&' in Om and in the word 'Narāyaṇa' occurring in Ashtakṣara, the supreme end of life (i.e.) Bhagavan, who is opposed to all that is objectionable or faulty, is indicated; in the in in om and in the part nāra occurring in Nārāyaṇāya, the essential natare (svarūpa) of the jiva who is to attain this end is dis

 (siddha upāya) namely, Bhagavan, is indicated in the part ayance occurring in Nārāyana and the means to be accomplished or adopted (sādhya upāya ), which is self-surrender, is in namas; the fruit desired, viz., the enjoyment of Brabman which includes also service to Him is disclosed in the dative or fourth case in Nārāyaṇāya; the bindrance to it, namely, the feeling of 'mine' is in the word mama occurring in sramah (na mama ).
 He who understands the Ashtākṣara mantra that reveals all these five and \*Dvayam too, which is to the same effect--he will be consi dered by all as one who knows everything.